MaeFlaherty/Obsidian-Vault/Matter.md

 We can classify matter both by
 - Substance: A Specific instance of matter is a **substance** (Water, Sand, etc.)
 - State: State describes a few basic properties of mater, and how particles of a given substance relate to each other(Solid, Liquid, or Gas)
 - Composition: this describes what the matter is made up of.
-What [[Elements]] make up the particles, and what particles make up the matter?
+What [[Element]] make up the particles, and what particles make up the matter?
 # What are the states of matter?

 ## Solid